 What is Roulette house edge

 All casino games, including Roulette, are made so the house will win in the long run.
 The term "house" refers to the casino.
 The term "edge" refers to the casino's mathematical advantage over you if you play.
-This advantage varies depending on the type of bet placed, and the Roulette variant played.
+This advantage is present in all bets, but the specific percentage varies depending on the type of bet placed and the Roulette variant played.

 Continue learning: All roulette bets explained

-In simple terms: Roulette house edge is the difference between the odds of you winning and what the casino pays for a specific type or group of bets.
+Roulette house edge is the difference between [the odds of you winning and what the casino pays for a specific type or group of bets].

 European Roulette house edge